j11e/caliopen-dev/README.md

 ## Update Code Base

-To update hte whole codebase in bulk, just run `./bin/update`.
+To update the whole codebase, just run `./bin/update`.

 Note that only `master` branch will be rebased upon server version.

-If you have local modifications, they will be kept, so be confident and update often !
+If you have local modifications, they will be kept, so be confident and update often!

 ## Load fixtures

-Some fixtures data are available for a quickstart.
+Some data fixtures are available for a quick start.

 To load fixtures ensure containers are started, then run: